linkzenic/Zelda64Recomp-Fork/README.md

 - Linkzenic Save Editor
 - ProxyMM KV
-- yazmt Player Model Manager fsmodels plugin
+- yazmt Player Model Manager plugin

 ProxyMM KV and the player model manager are bundled as complete mod packages, not only as `.so` files.
 They need Android-native shared libraries, and users would otherwise be likely to download desktop packages whose native binaries are incompatible with Android.
 Bundling the full Android-ready packages prevents Linux `.so` files from replacing the Android builds.